robenkleene/design-references/cinema-4d/cinema-4d-materials.md

 # Cinema 4D Materials

 - `⇧F2` / `Material Manager...`: Open the material manager
-- Double-click n the `Material Manager` to create a new material.
+- Double-click in the `Material Manager` panel to create a new material.
+- To see the material for an object, click the material tag to the left of it in the `Object Manager`